skillrepos/diy-gen-ai/labs.md

 **Follow the startup instructions in the README.md file IF NOT ALREADY DONE!**

-**NOTE: To copy and paste in the codespace, you may need to use keyboard commands - CTRL-C and CTRL-V.**
+**NOTE 1: To copy and paste in the codespace, you may need to use keyboard commands - CTRL-C and CTRL-V.**

-**NOTE: You may see periodic "Reconnecting" messages pop up.
+**NOTE 2: You may see periodic "Reconnecting" messages pop up.
 This is normal and they will go away shortly.**

-**NOTE: To get a closer view of the LM Studio App, you can click on the *View* menu at the top and then click on *Zoom In*.**
+**NOTE 3: To get a closer view of the LM Studio App, you can click on the *View* menu at the top and then click on *Zoom In*.**

+**NOTE 4: To do some of the later steps in Lab 4, you will need to have a Hugging Face account.
+You can sign up for a free one at [huggingface/join](https://huggingface.co/join).**

 ![Zooming in](./images/dga72.png?raw=true "Zooming in")

 **Lab 1 - Getting familiar with LM Studio and models**